septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/ant1layout.PNG" width="60%">

 #### Second Antenna
+_Note: A second antenna conector is added in the mosaicHAT design but the second antenna or heading are not supported with the mosaic-x5 or mosaic-Sx modules.
+The second antenna connector is only preliinary included  for possible future support of heading mosaic modules.
+It is however important to know that the design with the second antenna connector does not cause any problems when used with the mosaic-x5 or mosaic-Sx modules as long as the main antenna is used.
+Contact Septentrio for more informatoin on dual antenna GNSS receivers.
+The design below is preliminary but is subject to change upon release of future Septentrio mosaic dual antenna modules._

 The second antenna is similar to first antenna except that ANT2 pad in mosaic is not internally ESD-protected and does not carry DC voltage by itself.
 Wherefore, both protection and DC biasing are needed.